5 Health Benefits of Infrared Saunas, According to Experts

 Several experts break down the science supporting infrared sauna use and how they can improve overall health.

-While traditional saunas may get as hot as 82 degrees Celsius, infrared saunas reach temperatures of between 43°C and 60°C, explained Shaina Painter, MS, CNS.
-Since the temperatures with an infrared sauna are lower, they're more comfortable and safer to experience for longer periods of time.
+While traditional saunas may get as hot as 180 degrees Fahrenheit, infrared saunas reach temperatures between 110-140 F, explained Shaina Painter, M.S., C.N.S.
+Since the temperatures with an infrared sauna are lower, they’re more comfortable and safer to experience for longer periods of time.

-"I often recommend infrared saunas to my patients and use them over other types of saunas", said Monisha Bhanote, MD, FCAP, ABOIM, an integrative lifestyle doctor.
+“I often recommend infrared saunas to my patients and use them over other types of saunas,” said Monisha Bhanote, M.D., F.C.A.P., A.B.O.I.M., an integrative lifestyle physician.

 Read on to learn more about how this form of sweat therapy promotes relaxation and wellness.